BrianH2244/terraform-s3-cf-acm-r53/README.md

 Static Hosting with AWS S3, Cloudfront, ACM and Route 53

-- Used Terraform to deploy website and orchestrate resources in AWS
+- Used Terraform to set up a website and infrastructure resources in AWS